LTC Andrew Decker

 Nuclear Science & Engineering Research Center

-LTC Andrew Decker directs the Nuclear Science & Engineering Research Center at the United States Military Academy (USMA) in West Point, New York.
+LTC Andrew Decker directs the Nuclear Science & Engineering Research Center (NSERC) at the United States Military Academy (USMA) in West Point, New York.

-Following his second deployment to Iraq, LTC Decker was selected to become a FA52 (nuclear and countering weapons of mass destruction) officer and attended the Air Force Institute of Technology (AFIT) to pursue a Master of Science in nuclear science.
-Upon graduation in 2014, he was assigned to the Defense Threat Reduction Agency (DTRA) as deputy director of the Nuclear Science and Engineering Research Center (NSERC) at West Point.
+Following his second deployment to Iraq, LTC Decker was selected to become a FA52 (nuclear and countering weapons of mass destruction) officer and attended the Air Force Institute of Technology (AFIT) to pursue a master's degree in nuclear science.
+Upon graduation in 2014, he was assigned to the Defense Threat Reduction Agency (DTRA) as NSERC deputy director at West Point.

-LTC Decker is married to the former Jill Graff, and they have two daughters.
+Decker is married to the former Jill Graff, and they have two daughters.